aclai-lab/ModalAssociationRules.jl/docs/src/index.md

 ## Package potential at a glance

 Consider a time series dataset obtained by recording the hand movements of an operator.
-Instead of working it through propositional logic, we decide to segment each time series in intervals, and we build relationships between intervals through a certain modal logic.
+Instead of working it through propositional logic, we decide to segment each time series in intervals, and we build relationships between intervals through a specific [modal logic](https://en.wikipedia.org/wiki/Modal_logic).

 In particular, we choose [HS Interval Logic](https://dl.acm.org/doi/pdf/10.1145/115234.115351) in order to establish relationships such as "interval X **OVERLAPS** with Y", or "interval Y comes **AFTER** X".